jjb/key-tree-dish/README.md

 To implement this system easily, we can probably assume that the disk is SSD.
 And maybe that's why this particular type of caching system isn't around yet, because SSD is what allows for this price/performance/storage-size balance.

 Looking at [digital ocean pricing](https://www.digitalocean.com/pricing/):
-* in 2013, an $80/month server got you 8GB of RAM and 80GB of SSD, which pretty cleanly validated my 1/10 price idea
+* in ~2012-15, an $80/month server got you 8GB of RAM and 80GB of SSD, which pretty cleanly validated my 1/10 price idea
-* in 2023, a $96/month server will get you 16GB of RAM and 320 GB of SSD, which is cleanly 1/20 the price!
+* in 2023, a $96/month server will get you 16GB of RAM and 320 GB of SSD, which is 1/20 the price!

 But what about the performance?
 Will it be 1/10, or worse?